-Unlike the people in Jesus’ day we are no longer worried about food, clothes or medicine.
+Unlike the people in Jesus’ day, we are no longer worried about food, clothes or medicine.
 There’s plenty.
 Then what makes Jesus’ words relevant to us?
 How do we understand what was said then and there now and here?
-If Jesus lived among us today he would have said “Don’t worry about money.”
+If Jesus lived among us today he would have said: “Don’t worry about money.”

 Jesus told his disciples “But above all pursue his kingdom and righteousness, and all these things will be given to you as well.”
 (Matthew 6:33).
-In other words God will bless our finances when we take care of his business.
+In other words, God will bless our finances when we take care of his business.

 How do we pursue God’s Kingdom?
 We contribute to the furtherance of his Kingdom on earth.
 There are three ways of contribution.

-(A) Prayer – that God’s Kingdom will come in the mighty power of the Holy Spirit to save sinners, to destroy the works of Satan, to heal the sick and to magnify the name of the Lord Jesus Christ.
+that God’s Kingdom will come in the mighty power of the Holy Spirit to save sinners, to destroy the works of Satan, to heal the sick and to magnify the name of the Lord Jesus Christ.
 (Matthew 6:10)

-(C) Giving – Giving is a way of contributing to God’s Kingdom.
+Giving is a way of contributing to God’s Kingdom.
 Tithing is a good start.
 It helps to give systematically.
 (See also, Practical reasons for tithing and Principles of giving).
 In return God has promised to bless our finances, (Malachi 3:10-12; 2 Corinthians 9:6-7)

 How do we pursue his righteousness – with the aid of the Holy Spirit we must seek to obey the commands of Christ, possess Christ’s righteousness, remain separated from the world and show Christ’s love towards everyone.
 When we do God will bless our needs.
 Jesus repeated this principle in John 15:7; 16.
-(See also, the parable of the vine and the branches)
+(See also, The Parable of the Vine and the Branches)

-Lastly worry over tomorrow’s misfortune doesn’t make any sense at all because today has enough to occupy our attention and God has given us grace to meet the needs of that day (Matthew 6:34).
+Lastly, worry over tomorrow’s misfortune doesn’t make any sense at all because today has enough to occupy our attention and God has given us the grace to meet the needs of that day (Matthew 6:34).
 This is a repetition of Exodus 16:19.
 Besides tomorrows feared misfortunes may never happen and today’s grace is sufficient only for today and should not be wasted on tomorrow.
 If tomorrow does bring new trouble, there will be new grace to meet it.
-Lets not forget however that Jesus did not mean that it is wrong to make provisions for future physical needs, (2 Corinthians 12:14; 1 Timothy 5:8) What he did forbid is anxiety and or worry that shows a lack of faith in God’s fatherly care and love.
+Let’s not forget however that Jesus did not mean that it is wrong to make provisions for future physical needs, (2 Corinthians 12:14; 1 Timothy 5:8) What he did forbid is anxiety and or worry that shows a lack of faith in God’s fatherly care and love.

 (If this sermon was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)